amandersonyou/ClimateSleepThesis/Data/README.md

 - Geojson files for 2015, 2016, 2017, 2018, 2019
   - Variables include:
     - Median Air Quality Index (AQI)
+      - Good AQI is a value between 0 and 50
+      - Moderate: 51-100
+      - Unhealthy for sensitive groups: 101-150
+      - Unhealthy: 151-200
+      - Very unhealthy: 201 and higher
+    - (From the EPA:) A daily index value is calculated for each air pollutant measured.
+The highest of those index values is the AQI value, and the pollutant responsible for the highest index value is the "Main Pollutant."
+These columns give the number of days each pollutant measured was the main pollutant.
       - Days CO
       - Days NO2
       - Days Ozone
       - Days SO2
       - Days PM2.5
       - Days PM10